SHAU-LOK/phantomjs/test/writing-tests.md

 top level, so long as they are only ever _called_ from subtests.
-You may also initialize global variables at top level if this initialization cannot possibly fail, e.g. with constant data or with `require` calls for core PhantomJS modules.
+You may also initialize global variables at top level if this initialization cannot possibly fail, e.g. with constant data or with `require` calls for core chromessJS modules.

 The testing API is visible to a test script as a collection of global functions and variables, documented below.